2019 Minimum Wage and Morgan Hill

 July 2016 Update

-Based upon the Cities Association recommendation for a regional minimum wage, Morgan Hill staff are seeking clarifying direction from City Council on adopting a minimum wage ordinance based upon the Cities Association recommendation.
+Based upon the Cities Association recommendation for a regional minimum wage, Morgan Hill staff are seeking clarifying direction from City Council on adopting a minimum wage ordinance (PDF) based upon the Cities Association recommendation.
 It is anticipated that City Council will discuss the direction on a local minimum wage at the August 24, 2016 City Council meeting at 7:00 pm.

 Morgan Hill staff are holding informational meetings to share with the community a proposed ordinance (based upon the Cities Association recommendation) and include any feedback from the community in the staff report to City Council.